 Gill Beddow is the highly respected retired Headteacher of Dovecotes Primary School in Wolverhampton.
 She has been at the forefront of education in the City for over 40 years, successfully leading and developing the school for 20 of those.
 Consistently achieving ‘Good’ in Ofsted inspections, Gill was also awarded the prestigious national BT Award for Outstanding School Leadership in 2002.
 Her guidance and support in ensuring that Switch Midlands always meets the needs of pupils, families and schools in the local community and beyond is vital to our continued success.

-Mat is the Deputy Headteacher at Moreton Secondary School in Wolverhampton.
+Mat is the Deputy Headteacher at Aldersley High secondary school in Wolverhampton.